 Anti Inflammatory Foods

-The days are getting longer and the weather is getting warmer so it’s time to try 10 anti inflammatory recipes for spring!
+The days are getting longer, and the weather is getting warmer, so it’s time to try 10 anti-inflammatory recipes for spring!
 Many of us are familiar with the foods that can increase inflammation in the body.
 These include sugar, refined carbohydrates, trans and saturated fats.
-But, in addition, there are many plant foods and healthy fats that have anti inflammatory properties that help reduce inflammation also.
+In addition, many plant foods and healthy fats have anti-inflammatory properties that help reduce inflammation.

 Health Conditions Related to Inflammation

 Not all inflammation that happens in the body is a bad thing.
-For example, short-term, acute inflammation happens in the body when you accidently stub your toe and it begins swelling.
+For example, short-term, acute inflammation occurs in the body when you accidentally stub your toe and begin swelling.
 That is part of the healing process.
 However, chronic, long-term inflammation in the body provides wear and tear.
-This wear and tear is undesirable and it can actually make changes in the body.
-Some of the health conditions that have been linked to chronic inflammation include diabetes, heart disease, autoimmune conditions like GI issues, dementia/Alzheimer’s and even obesity.

 How Foods Help Reduce Inflammation

-Plant-based foods can help reduce inflammation because they contain phytochemicals (plant chemicals) that help prevent and fight it which include antioxidants found in fruits and vegetables.
-The more vibrant the colors of fruits and vegetables, the better and including as many colors as possible is important also.
+Plant-based foods can help reduce inflammation because they contain phytochemicals (plant chemicals) that help prevent and fight it, including antioxidants in fruits and vegetables.
+The more vibrant the colors of fruits and vegetables, the better, and including as many colors as possible is essential also.

-Healthy plant chemicals like anti oxidants help reduce the effects of oxidation that happens in the body during normal metabolism.
-In this process, waste products called free radicals can cause harm in our body over time.
-The anti oxidants help reduce the harmful effects of these.
-Plant based foods are full of these antioxidants.
+Healthy plant chemicals like antioxidants help reduce the effects of oxidation that occur in the body during normal metabolism.
+In this process, waste products called free radicals can harm our bodies over time.
+Antioxidants help reduce their harmful effects.
+Plant-based foods have a lot of these antioxidants.

 Another example of a super plant chemical in our diet is polyphenol.
-Polyphenols include resveratrol, ellagic acid and flavonoids.
-These are often found in purple foods but there are others also.
+Polyphenols include resveratrol, ellagic acid, and flavonoids.
+These are often found in purple foods, but there are others.
 All with a load of healing properties.
 You can find out more about the types of polyphenols here:

 Beta carotene and allium are two other phytochemicals rich in antioxidants.
-Beta carotene is found is dark orange and green leafy fruits and vegetables.
+Beta carotene is found in dark orange and green leafy fruits and vegetables.
 They help keep the immune system healthy.
-Examples of these include sweet potatoes, carrots, kale, spinach and arugula and many more.
+Examples include sweet potatoes, carrots, kale, spinach, and arugula.

-Allium rich foods include white foods and include onions, garlic, leeks and scallions.
-The sulfur compounds in these foods have lots of preventive qualities, including reducing inflammation and having antioxidants.
+Allium-rich foods include white foods, onions, garlic, leeks, and scallions.
+The sulfur compounds in these foods have many preventive qualities, including reducing inflammation and being antioxidants.

-Indole glucosinolates are another powerful anti inlammatory phytochemical which also helps prevent cancer.
-These powerful plant chemicals are found in cruciferous vegetables like broccoli, cauliflower cabbage and Brussels sprouts.
+Indole glucosinolates are another powerful anti-inflammatory phytochemical that also helps prevent cancer.
+These powerful plant chemicals are found in cruciferous vegetables like broccoli, cauliflower, cabbage, and Brussels sprouts.

-Ellagic acid, a phytochemcial found in purple/red fruits like berries, grapes and pomegranates along with nuts.
+Ellagic acid is a phytochemical in purple/red fruits like berries, grapes, pomegranates, and nuts.

-Why getting a wide variety of colors in fruits and vegetables is important?
+Why is getting a wide variety of colors in fruits and vegetables essential?

 Anti Inflammatory Foods to Eat